LSDtopotools/lsdfailtools/python_foresee/README.md

 ## Installation ##
 1. DOCKER INSTRUCTIONS
+* You can find the instructions for installation using Docker in the file INSTRUCTIONS.md.

 ## Command line instructions ##
 If you want to know how to run the code from the command line, you will find all the instructions in the file INSTRUCTIONS.md.